Privacy policy

 Additionally, we process

-– Contract data (e.g., subject matter of the contract, duration, customer category).
+– Contract data (e.g., subject of contract, duration, customer category).

 – Payment data (e.g., bank details, payment history)